ssiwan/KARMA/README.md

 Login information is available on the landing page.
 The _User_ account will provide access to basic services for knowledge article creation and retrieval.
 All common _User_ account services are accessible from the _Dashboard_ which serves as the _Home_ page and is automatically loaded upon successful login.
 Additional _User_ account services for metadata management are available from the _Manage_ menu.
 The _Admin_ account provides access to the _Administration_ menu which includes several application management and monitoring services.

+This document references detailed documentation in the [KARMA GitHub Wiki](https://github.com/StanfieldSystems/KARMA/wiki) regarding processes and technologies used by Stanfield Systems.
+In addition, the document references artifacts created for the KARMA prototype with links to files in the _docs_ folder in this repository.
+All references include navigable links.

 ## Product Vision

 As a provider of custom application development solutions, the company creates a lot of knowledge regarding management processes, technical processes, and technical solutions.
 Much of this knowledge can be applied across multiple products with some tailoring for different teams and solutions and some evolution for new techniques and technologies.
 The company envisions a knowledge management application that can store this knowledge and make it easier to share, reuse, and adapt across products.
 Initially, the application will facilitate efficient storage and retrieval of relevant knowledge; however, the ultimate vision is for the application to apply artifical intelligence techniques to suggest relevant knowledge and automatically adapt it to match product requirements and delivery teams.